rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: Imagine a year from now, wasm fails to get traction or adoption.
 Then woudl your answer be different.

-BT: I think that's an interesting question
+BT: I think that's an interesting question.

 AK: I get the impression that people at Mozilla that they're not excited about SIMD.js either.